Home > Management > Management and leadership > Co-development: a lever for transformation at the service of the company!

 Work session between colleagues

-What does co-development consist of?
+What does co-development involve?

 The fundamental principles of co-development